AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

 Specifying Relaxed Initialization
 -----------------------------------

-* Aspect `Relaxed_Initialization` can be used on objects, types and subprograms
+* Aspect :ada:`Relaxed_Initialization` can be used on objects, types and subprograms

   .. code:: Ada